haziqj/iprior/README.md

 [![CRAN_Status_Badge_version_ago](http://www.r-pkg.org/badges/version-ago/iprior)](https://cran.r-project.org/package=iprior)
 [![CRAN downloads](http://cranlogs.r-pkg.org/badges/grand-total/iprior)](https://cran.r-project.org/package=iprior)

-Based on the manuscript entitled "Regression and Classification with I-priors" by Wicher Bergsma [2017, [arXiv:1707.00274](https://arxiv.org/abs/1707.00274)].
+Based on the manuscript entitled "Regression and Classification with I-priors" by Wicher Bergsma (2018, [arXiv:1707.00274](https://arxiv.org/abs/1707.00274)).
 In a general regression setting, priors can be assigned to the regression function in a vector space framework, and the posterior estimate of the regression function obtained.
-An I-prior is defined as Gaussian with some prior mean (usually zero) and covariance kernel equal to the Fisher information for the regression function.
+An I-prior is defined as Gaussian with some prior mean (usually zero) and covariance kernel proportional to the Fisher information for the regression function.

 This package performs regression modelling using I-priors in R.
 It is intuitively designed to be similar to `lm`, making use of familiar syntactical conventions and S3 methods, with both formula and non-formula based input.
-The package estimates these parameters using direct log-likelihood maximisation, the expectation-maxmisation (EM) algorithm, or a combination of both.
+The package estimates these parameters using direct log-likelihood maximisation, the expectation-maximisation (EM) algorithm, or a combination of both.
 While the main interest of I-prior modelling is prediction, inference is also possible, e.g. via log-likelihood ratio tests.

 For installation instructions and some examples of I-prior modelling, continue reading below.